soxoj/maigret/README.md

 ## About

+Purpose of Maigret - **collect a dossier on a person by username only**, checking for accounts on a huge number of sites.

 This is a [sherlock](https://github.com/sherlock-project/) fork with cool features under heavy development.
-Don't forget to update source code from repo.
+*Don't forget to regularly update source code from repo*.

-Currently supported [>500 sites](/sites.md), the list grows every day.
+Currently supported **[>500 sites](/sites.md)**, the list grows every day.

 ## Main features